 3. The recruiter works for you

 Be forewarned: Despite the pursuit, chances are that you're not the only candidate a recruiter is presenting to a client.
-"They will try to find four or five great candidates for the client to choose from," says Jackson.
+"They will try to find four or five great candidates for the client to choose from," Jackson says.
 "You're not going to be the only game in town."

 Be careful not to fall under the spell of the courtship, or you'll be upset when the recruiter suddenly goes into "radio silence mode" and your calls are no longer returned.